thavinb/AmpRecon/README.md

 ## BAMs and VCFs

 For each sample ID specified in the manifest, AmpRecon generates a BAM file and a corresponding index.
-This BAM file is then used as input to the genotyping process that generates a (gzipped) VCF genotype file, one per sample.
+This BAM file is then used as input to the genotyping process that generates a (gzipped, indexed) VCF genotype file, one per sample.

 [**(&uarr;)**](#contents)

 ## Read Counts per Panel

+The pipeline also outputs a Read Count per panel file, containing information on read-counts found corresponding to each amplicon panel.
+It has the following columns:

 - `Rpt` : Sample/lanelet identifier.